mak/mlib/README.rst

 Contact
 ---------

-If you have any questions, hit me up - mak@malware.porn
+If you have any questions, hit me up - mak@malwarelab.pl

 --